The Benefits Academy

 There are two vesting schedules, providing two different ways you can qualify for benefits.
 You will need to work at least 500 hours in a year for that year to count toward your benefits “vesting”.

-• Permanent vesting: Once you have paid into the program for at least 10 years, without more than a 5-year consecutive break in paying into the program, you would be permanently “vested”.
+- Permanent full vesting: Once you have paid into the program for at least 10 years, without more than a 5-year consecutive break in paying into the program, you would be permanently “vested”.
 Note that even when you become permanently vested, you will continue to pay the program's payroll tax until you are no longer earning W-2 wages.

-• Temporary vesting: If you need benefits before becoming permanently vested, the state will look back 6 years from the date you apply for benefits.
+- Temporary vesting: If you need benefits before becoming permanently vested, the state will look back 6 years from the date you apply for benefits.
 If you have paid in for at least 3 of those 6 years, you would be eligible for benefits.

 How can I opt out of this state program?